V01D-NULL/v01d-null.github.io/_posts/2021-7-24-understanding-qemu-logs.markdown

 `CPL=0 A20=1 HLT=0`

 - CPL = Current privilege level (Also known as the ring level, here it is `0` indicating that we are running in ring 0 (kernel mode))
 - A20 = If this is set (1) then the A20 line has been enabled.
 This is done for you in bootloaders such as limine.
-Here's a short summary: The a20 line is an address line that had to be added by IBM-AT which had an i286 (which could access up to 16MB of memory) in order to allow backwards compatibility for the 8086.
+Here's a short summary: The a20 line is an address line that had to be added for the IBM-AT which consisted of an i286 and 16MB of memory in order to allow backwards compatibility for the 8086.
 If it wasn't enabled it could only access 1MB of memory + 64KB due to segment registers.
 Enabling it would allow access to all memory, otherwise the address lines would wrap around to A0.
-- HLT = If this is set, then the processor has been stopped which is generally not a good thing (Basically a visual representation of the `hlt` instruction)
+- HLT = If this is set, then the processor has been stopped which is generally not a good thing (Basically a visual representation of the state of the `hlt` instruction)

 `ES =0010 0000000000000000 00000000 00009700 DPL=0`